WilliamFlinchbaugh/Isaactro/README.md

 # Isaactro
-Mod for Balatro that adds The Binding of Isaac items as jokers
+Mod for Balatro that adds 50 The Binding of Isaac items as jokers (66 including all Birthright effects)

-## Additions
-Added 50 unique jokers based on Binding of Isaac items (66 including all Birthright effects)

 ## Installation
 Follow the installation guide for [Steamodded](https://github.com/Steamodded) found here: [Guide](https://github.com/Steamodded/smods/wiki)